jstrother/tutorial/src/pages/posts/post-1.md

 ---
+layout: ../../layouts/MarkdownPostLayout.astro
-title: 'My First Blog Post'
+title: My First Blog Post
-pubDate: 2023-10-17
+author: Jim Strother
 description: 'This is the first post of my new Astro blog.'
-author: 'Jim Strother'
 image:
   url: 'https://docs.astro.build/assets/full-logo-light.png'
   alt: 'The full Astro logo.'
+pubDate: 2023-10-17
 tags: ["astro", "blogging", "learning in public"]
 ---

-# My First Blog Post

-Published on: 2023-10-17

 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I build a new website.

 ## What I've Accomplished